-Ok, save for the features, this is where the rubber meets the road; where the meat is scooped into the taco shell; etc. The first thing I did notice that despite the back cover stating it is the original 1.85 aspect ratio, this new transfer (and it is new) from Shout Factory does open up the matting to 1.78 which isn’t overly surprising and something Warner and Paramount does on a consistent basis (and you’re not missing anything).
+Ok, save for the features, this is where the rubber meets the road.
+The first thing I did notice that despite the back cover stating it is the original 1.85 aspect ratio, this new transfer (and it is new) from Shout Factory does open up the matting to 1.78 which isn’t overly surprising and something Warner and Paramount does on a consistent basis (and you’re not missing anything).
 The second item I noticed was with the title.
 Where the Universal version had the green tint seen on the cover, this one, which is zoomed in due to presumably the odd AR the title sequence had, is a cool light blue instead.
 I don’t know if this was how it was originally done (doubtful as I can’t think Universal would bother altering it for their release and, let’s face it, they did little else to help that transfer) or if somebody messed up… or it was done on purpose.
 Whatever the reason, it was a bit disconcerting to see it done and made me pay even closer attention to the rest of the transfer.

 So, how does this new transfer look?
 Well, doing a direct comparison with Universal’s disastrous version, it is a bit better.
 Gone is the splotchy noise and over-sharpening.
 Colors still aren’t terribly vibrant but it’s still fairly good and Shout’s transfer does seem to be free of any obvious scratch marks.